bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are you taking into consideration when choosing a tool/technology?</summary><br><b>

-You may use one or all of the following:
+In your answer you can mention one or more of the following:
   * mature vs. cutting edge
   * community size
   * architecture aspects - agent vs. agentless, master vs. masterless, etc.